Varicocele Embolization in Mobile, AL

 Other complications of varicoceles include low sperm production and decreased sperm quality.
 It can also cause the testicles to not fully develop or shrink (testicular atrophy).

-How to Diagnose a Varicocele
+How Is a Varicocele Diagnosed?

 Your doctor may be able to tell that you have a varicocele by conducting a physical exam and feeling for abnormal enlargement of the veins in the scrotum.
 A scrotal ultrasound may be needed to capture images of the structures inside your body.